DanialArab/MLOPS/README.md

 <a name="22"></a>
 #### Prefect Terminology
+Basic building blocks of Prefect are tasks and flows:

++ Task: A discrete unit of work in a Prefect workflow.
+You can think of tasks as regular Python functions: they take input perform some work and produce output.
++ FLow: Container for workflow logic.
+Flows can also be viewed as Python functions and theya re responsible for serving as container for workflow logic.
++ Subflow: flow called by another flow
+A task has a task decorator and a flow has a flow decorator.
+These decorators are necessary when converting existing scripts into a Prefect workflow.

+a name="23"></a>
+### Prefect Workflow

 **Batch model deployment** refers to deploying machine learning models to process a large batch or batch of data in a batch processing mode.
 This approach is suitable when you have a significant amount of data that needs to be processed in a batch, rather than in real-time or on-demand.